-Five directors will be elected at the 2009 Annual Meeting of Stockholders.
-Each person elected as director will hold office until the 2010 Annual Meeting of Stockholders and, in each case, until their respective successors have been duly elected and qualified.
+Six directors will be elected at the 2010 Annual Meeting of Stockholders.
+Each person elected as director will hold office until the 2011 Annual Meeting of Stockholders and, in each case, until their respective successors have been duly elected and qualified.
 Each nominee listed below is currently a director of our company.
-The names of the five director nominees, and certain information about them, are set forth below:
+The names of the six director nominees, their business experience, and specific qualifications, attributes, or skills to serve as director, are set forth below:

-Andre C. Dimitriadis Director since 1992 Age 68 Andre C. Dimitriadis founded LTC Properties, Inc. in 1992 and was our Chairman and Chief Executive Officer from inception through March 2007.
+Andre C. Dimitriadis Director since 1992 Age 69 Mr. Dimitriadis founded LTC Properties, Inc. in 1992 and was our Chairman and Chief Executive Officer from inception through March 2007.
 In March 2007, Mr. Dimitriadis assumed the position of Executive Chairman.
-Boyd W. Hendrickson Director since 2005 Age 64 Mr. Hendrickson is Chief Executive Officer and Chairman and Member of the Board of Skilled Healthcare Group, Inc. (or SHG).
+As founder and former Chief Executive Officer, Mr. Dimitriadis brings to the Board of LTC Properties, Inc. a deep understanding of our company's business, a historical perspective on our company's strategy, and experience in long term care and capital markets.
+These factors, and Mr. Dimitriadis' prior service as director of LTC Properties, Inc., led the Board to conclude he should be nominated to serve another term as director.
+Boyd W. Hendrickson Director since 2005 Age 65 Mr. Hendrickson is Chief Executive Officer and Chairman and Member of the Board of Skilled Healthcare Group, Inc. (or SHG).
 Mr. Hendrickson has been the Chief Executive Officer of SHG since April 2002.
-SHG is located in Foothill Ranch, California and is a publicly held company with subsidiaries that own and operate skilled nursing and assisted living facilities.
+SHG is located in Foothill Ranch, California and is a publicly-traded company with subsidiaries that own and operate skilled nursing and assisted living facilities.
 Previously, Mr. Hendrickson was the Chief Executive Officer of Evergreen Healthcare, LLC from January 2001 through March 2002.
 Mr. Hendrickson is a past Board Member of The American Federation of Hospitals, Beverly Enterprises, PharMerica and Superior Bank.
-Edmund C. King Director since 1992 Age 74 Edmund C. King is the principal owner of Trouver Capital Partners, an investment banking firm located in Los Angeles, California and Provo, Utah.
+Mr. Hendrickson's prior service as an independent director of LTC Properties, Inc., current and past executive and director experience with other public companies, and his multi-decade involvement in the understanding of the health care industry led the Board to conclude he should be nominated to serve another term as director.
+Edmund C. King Director since 1992 Age 75 Mr. King is the principal owner of Trouver Capital Partners, an investment banking firm located in Los Angeles, California and Provo, Utah.
 Mr. King has been the principal owner of Trouver Capital Partners since 1997.
 Previously, Mr. King was Ernst & Young LLP's Southern California senior health care partner from 1973 through September 1991.
-Mr. King is acting President, Chief Financial Officer and a director of Invisa, Inc. He also serves on the Board of Directors of Accentia Biopharmaceuticals, Inc., a publicly-traded biopharmaceutical company.
-Wendy L. Simpson Director since 1995 Age 59 Wendy L. Simpson has been a director since 1995, Vice Chairman from April 2000 through October 2005, Chief Financial Officer from July 2000 through March 2007, Treasurer from January 2005 through March 2007, and President and Chief Operating Officer from October 2005 through March 2007.
-In March 2007, Ms. Simpson was appointed Chief Executive Officer and President.
-Timothy J. Triche, MD Director since 2000 Age 64 Timothy J. Triche, M.D. has been the Chairman of the Department of Pathology and Laboratory Medicine at Children's Hospital Los Angeles since 1988.
-He has also been a Professor of Pathology and Pediatrics at the University of Southern California Keck School of Medicine in Los Angeles, California since 1988.
-He also serves on the Board of Directors of Novelix Pharmaceuticals, Inc., a private California-based biotechnology company and NanoValent Pharmaceuticals, Inc., a private nanotechnology company.
+Mr. King is acting President, Chief Financial Officer and a director of Invisa, Inc., a publicly-held industrial instrument company.
+He also serves on the Board of Directors of Accentia Biopharmaceuticals, Inc., a publicly-traded biopharmaceutical company.
+Mr. King's prior service as an independent director of LTC Properties, Inc., financial management background, history of working with public companies, knowledge of health care matters, and multi-decade experience with accounting-related reporting and controls led the Board to conclude he should be nominated to serve another term as director.